StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 ## Relationship Between Throughput and Delay

-Is is important to understand that Source Buffer Management using TCP\_REPLENISH\_TIME does not alter the overall long-term average throughput of a data transfer.
+It is important to understand that Source Buffer Management using TCP\_REPLENISH\_TIME does not alter the overall long-term average throughput of a data transfer.
 Calculating the optimum rate to send data